 As you learned in the first post of this trip, my destination for the weekend was Swansea, Wales – home of the Regenerations Doctor Who convention.
 Why a Doctor Who convention?
-Well, you’ve undoubtedly seen in some of my previous posts that I love attending conventions and this one is particularly fun because I’ve been going to it since it began in 2005.
+Well, you’ve undoubtedly seen in some of my previous posts that I love attending conventions and this one is particularly fun because I’ve been going to it since it began in 2005 (check out this Travel Throwback post for more details about my first time there).
 It was that convention that prompted my friend Ruth Ann and I to take our first international trip together, so I have fond memories of it.
 I missed two years (2011 because of grad school and 2013 because that was the year of my first trip with Scott and the itineraries didn’t match up) and thought it was gone forever because Cary (the guy who organizes it) said the 2013 convention would be the last one.
 I guess people loved it so much that they wore him down over the years, so he brought it back this year!
 And with my friend Matt not running his one-day event in November this year, there was no reason for me to wait until then to visit the UK, so I built my trip around spending this weekend at the convention.
 I’m so glad I did because it was as fun as it always has been!
 I saw lots of good friends, went to several panels (which I don’t do at most other conventions because I’m too busy working them), and even enjoyed pretty decent weather.
 Definitely worth the trip here!

 Speaking of the trip, the road trip to Swansea was spent with my friend Matt and another friend, Douglas, both of whom lived in Brighton.
 We knew traffic was likely to be bad, since we drove on a Friday, and it definitely was.
 Although Brighton and Swansea are a bit under 200 miles apart, the trip took 7-8 hours – ugh!
 Granted, we did stop for lunch and for a couple of rest breaks, but it still shouldn’t have taken us that long.
 Still, what can you do?
 Can’t change traffic!
 And the company in the car was great, so that made the time pass quickly.